italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

     // These are just a few examples.
 More SCTG can be defined
 ~~~~
 {: #figure-plug-threshold-definition title="Coherent pluggable Collection and Threshold Group Definition"}

-As mentioned previously, the TCA might be supported for a subset of coherent pluggable monitored attributes.
-Since it is possible that the coherent pluggable has different capabilities to raise threshold for different monitored attributes, to provide a general solution for threshold definition on coherent pluggable monitored attributes, this draft introduces the concept of "Supported Collection and Threshold Group (SCTG)" shown in {{figure-plug-threshold-definition}} which defines the configurable threshold values and collection types (i.e., the collection of current value, average value, min/max value are supported).
-The SCTG types will be used in list of coherent pluggables Sheet.

 To define the warning, minor, major, critical threshold values for a coherent pluggable monitored attribute, operator should set upper and lower limits that delineate acceptable performance ranges.
 This ensures that any deviations can be quickly identified and addressed.
 A rolling window between min-time and max-time should be employed to dynamically adjust these thresholds based on recent data trends, providing a more accurate reflection of current network conditions.
 By continuously updating the thresholds, network performance can be maintained within optimal parameters, reducing the risk of undetected issues.